This subchapter is provided as a free sample for The SwiftUI Way book.

 In this case, SwiftUI will evaluate the ForEach closure for every single element in the collection upfront.
 This can be particularly harmful for performance if the collection is large and those rows contain intensive memory requirements, such as images.
 By forcing the system to resolve these views during the identification pass rather than on-demand, we risk saturating the main thread and increasing the memory footprint before a single row is even displayed.

-Similarly, wrapping row content in AnyView can be harmful because it hides the type of the content from SwiftUI.
-Since the underlying structure is hidden, SwiftUI cannot determine the number of rows without evaluating the ForEach closure for every element in the collection upfront.
+Type erasure can interfere with lazy row creation in a similar way.
+Wrapping row content in AnyView hides its underlying structure from SwiftUI, so the framework cannot determine the number of rows without evaluating the ForEach closure for every element in the collection upfront.
 This eliminates the performance benefits of lazy loading, leading to significant overhead and a larger memory footprint as the list grows.

 struct DayWalksView: View {